 We board the bullet train to Kyoto, travelling only with our hand luggage as the large suitcases will once again be transported by road.
 On arrival, we visit the Kiyomizu Temple complex built entirely without using nails.
 The temple was first constructed in 798 but the present-day building is a re-construction from 1633.
 The main hall has a large veranda that juts out over the hillside and commands an excellent view of the city.
 From here it is a gentle walk down the hill through the shops and teahouses of the Higashiyama district.
 This evening we have dinner in a local restaurant.
 Overnight Kyoto (B, D)

 Today we visit Sanjusangendo, Japan’s longest wooden structure housing 1001 statues of Kannon, the Goddess of Mercy.
-This afternoon we visit the National Museum to see the collection of archaeological relics, sculptures, ceramics and costumes.
-Overnight Kyoto (B, L)
+This afternoon we stroll through the streets of Gion, Kyoto’s famed entertainment district and centre of traditional arts.
+The picturesque streets are filled with shops, restaurants and traditional wooden Ochaya (teahouses) where geiko entertain wealthy businessmen.
+Overnight Kyoto (B)

 The tour concludes after breakfast.
 Transfers have been arranged to either Kansai or Itami airports in Osaka for passengers booking their flights through Academy Travel.
 (B)

 A literary and cultural historian with a PhD from the University of Sydney, with particular expertise in Italy, Spain and Japan.

 Dr Kathleen Olive is a literary and cultural historian with close to 15 years’ experience leading tours to Italy, Spain, France, Turkey, Japan and the United States.
 She has a strong personal interest in the visual arts, interior design, fashion history and contemporary fiction.